Zhong Qiu Yue

 This title occurs for the first time in Songxianguan Qinpu (1614), then survives in three other handbooks, dated 1647 (repeated 1692), 1692 and 1722.
 The versions are all almost identical.4

 The year's fullest moon occurs at mid-autumn, the 15th day of the 8th lunar month.
-None of the handbooks has any commentary, so the origin of the melody and its connection with the mid-autumn moon are uncertain.
+None of the handbooks has any commentary about the melody, so its origin and its connection with the mid-autumn moon are uncertain.

 On the other hand, I can report that at 4 AM on the morning of the mid autumn festival of 2002 I played the melody Mid-Autumn Moon below one of the fullest moons I have ever seen, on top of one of the peaks of Huang Shan (Yellow Mountain), and the experience was quite magical.
 The sky was perfectly clear and the night dead quiet except for the occasional soughing of the wind in the pines.
 Each note on the qin was sufficient on its own, so there was no hurry to play the next one.5

 Inspiration can also come from the many poems that speak of the Mid-Autumn moon.
-Of particular note are those by Su Dongpo with Mid-Autumn Moon as their title.6
+Of particular note are ones by Su Dongpo with Mid-Autumn Moon as their title.6

 Preface